OutSystems/OutSystems.SetupTools/docs/Install-OSRabbitMQ.md

 ### Outsystems.SetupTools.InstallResult

 ## NOTES
-After uninstalling RabbitMQ you need to reboot.
+After uninstalling RabbitMQ you need to reboot the machine.
-Some registry keys are only deleted after rebooting
+Some registry keys are only deleted after rebooting.
-So in case you want to reinstall RabbitMQ, you need to uninstall, reboot and then you can rerun this CmdLet RabbitMQ configuration is only done when installed.
+So in case you want to reinstall RabbitMQ, you need to uninstall, reboot and then you can rerun this cmdlet RabbitMQ configuration is only done when installed.
 Rerunning this CmdLet will not reconfigure RabbitMQ